top of page

 THE BIBS (#1-#100):

-Racers are required to check in at the end of each loop.
+Racers are required to check in at the end of each loop and will be chip timed.
 Bib # should be worn on the front of your body and visible at all times.

 AID STATION/RACE HEADQUARTERS:

-The aid station at the start/finish will include water, boiling water, broth, burgers, bacon, rice, ramen, potatoes, oatmeal, tea & coffee.
+The aid station at the start/finish will include water, boiling water, broth, burgers, oatmeal, popsicles, ice, tea & coffee.
 In case of emergency, we will have limited electrolyte, pop & sweet/salty snacks.

 There is no aid or aid station on course; support and/crews are not permitted to provide support on course.